-To get ahead in today’s competitive talent market, savvy recruiters don’t only consider the active applicants who respond to their job listings.
-They’re taking a more proactive approach and investing more time and energy in sourcing recruiting strategies.
+To get ahead in today’s competitive talent market, savvy recruiters need to take a more proactive approach in sourcing talent / investing more time and energy in their recruiting strategies.
 There are a number of reasons for taking this strategic sourcing approach – it allows you to expand your search, fill your pipeline and uncover high-caliber prospects.
 In this post, we’ll explore the benefits of sourcing and consider how to add it to your talent acquisition toolbox.

-Why sourcing should be part of your recruiting strategy
+Why sourcing talent should be part of your recruiting strategy

 When you look at the numbers, sourcing simply makes sense.
 According to LinkedIn, 90% of people are open to learning about new job opportunities, but only 36% of candidates are actively searching for a new job.
 That’s a pretty sizeable gap, so it’s no wonder over 80% of companies currently engage in proactive sourcing.